-1. Introduction
+1. INTRODUCTION

-This guide provides an overview of the law and practice dealing with negotiated M&A transactions in Switzerland, as in effect on 1 September 2017.
+This guide provides an overview of the law and practice dealing with negotiated M&A transactions in Switzerland, as of 31 December 2021.
 This guide does not constitute legal advice.
 Anyone involved in negotiated M&A transactions should seek specialist advice.